JannesSP/ont_simsig/README.md

 ### segment length simulation

 We analyzed the segment distribution on IVT RNA data sequenced with ONT.
 The segment lengths were calculated by ONTs software ```nanopolish eventalign```.
 We fitted [negative binomial distributions](data\kmer_nbin.csv) on each 5-mer length distribution and use them to simulate segment lengths with ```ont_simig```.

+### changing distribution models

+To change the models used for the simulation you have to change the content of the files linked above.